As many of you know, I live in Southern California; cars are king here. Most of us who live in Los Angeles can’t even spell “public transportation.”

-So, getting back to the original question posed over at Free Money Finance, would I take a $10,000 per year pay cut to trade my new 42-minute commute for a 10-minute commute?
-That is tempting, but no. The reason is, thanks to the toll express lanes, I find my new commute to actually be more pleasant than my old drive.
-Not only is it a mere 9 extra minutes each way, on average, but 95 percent of my new drive is spent flying down the highway between 60 and 80 miles per hour.
-(I’m just trying to keep up with the flow of traffic, Officer.)
+So, would I take a $10,000 per year pay cut to trade my new 42-minute commute for a 10-minute commute?
+No. The reason is, thanks to the toll express lanes, I find my new commute to actually be more pleasant than my old drive.
+Not only is it a mere 9 extra minutes each way, on average, but 95% of my new drive is spent flying down the highway between 60 and 80 miles per hour.

 So Just How Much IS A Good Commute Worth?

 As far as I’m concerned, when it comes to determining the value of a commute, the ultimate forcing function is time — not money.
 After all, isn’t time more valuable than money?
 We can always use our time to make money, but we can never use money to buy more time.

 The fact that I am currently shelling out an extra $1200 per year just to cover a longer, but more pleasant, commute doesn’t really bother me too much.
 But I guarantee you that I would gladly cut my salary by $10,000 per year – and probably as much as $25,000 per year — in exchange for an easy 10-minute ride if:

 - My commute was in stop-and-go bumper-to-bumper traffic for even 30 minutes per day each way, or

 - My current commute was another 10 or 15 minutes longer, regardless of traffic congestion.

 Lucky for me my new longer commute doesn’t adhere to either of those criteria.